 As the National Voice of the Hispanic Legal Community™ the Hispanic National Bar Association (HNBA) is the nation’s leading advocate for Hispanic attorneys, judges, law professors, legal assistants, law students and other legal professionals in the United States and its territories.
 Our Association also advocates on issues of importance to the Hispanic community.
 The HNBA’s advocacy efforts are selected to reflect the current environment and include joining in amicus briefs, issuing press releases and appearing before media outlets, officials, and testifying before the U.S. Congress.

 Through our signature events, the HNBA Annual Convention and the Corporate Counsel Conference, we offer cutting-edge continuing legal education (CLE) sessions, which qualify for CLE credits in all U.S. jurisdictions.
 Our CLE sessions feature practitioners and leading experts from across the country, addressing legal trends on a wide range of topics.
 As a nationwide approved provider of minimum/mandatory continuing legal education (MCLE), the HNBA offers continuing legal education training to between 1,200 and 1,600 minority legal professionals each year.
 The HNBA also has a number of educational pipeline initiatives (from high school to law school) that support the training and educational advancement of young Latinx individuals such as: the Uvaldo Herrera National Moot Court Competition, the HNBA Intellectual Property Law Institute (IPLI), Law School Sin Límites (LSSL), and the Youth Symposium.

 Despite our unprecedented growth, Hispanics continue to be significantly underrepresented at nearly every level of the legal profession.
-Numerous diversity surveys (MCCA, NALP, ABA, HNBA Latina Commission) have revealed that Latino/a attorneys are the most underrepresented ethnic minority in the legal profession, both in terms of raw numbers, as well as in terms of percentage, when compared to the total U.S. population.
-These low numbers have a negative impact on the upward mobility of the U.S. Latino population; directly impact both the quality and quantity of legal services available to Latinos; and deprive the legal profession of the diverse perspectives and ideas that Latino/a attorneys can contribute.
+Numerous diversity surveys (MCCA, NALP, ABA, HNBA Latina Commission) have revealed that Latinx attorneys are the most underrepresented ethnic minority in the legal profession, both in terms of raw numbers, as well as in terms of percentage, when compared to the total U.S. population.
+These low numbers have a negative impact on the upward mobility of the U.S. Latinx population; directly impact both the quality and quantity of legal services available to Latinx individuals; and deprive the legal profession of the diverse perspectives and ideas that Latinx attorneys can contribute.